Pupil Premium (including Catch-Up Premium)

 We have targeted funding to further support remote learning.

 We have updated laptops to ensure they are able to support remote learning.

 We will not be accessing the national Tutoring Programme.
-We have chosen to use staff that the children and parents know and who share our ethos and knowledge of hour the children learn.
+We have chosen to use staff that the children and parents know and who share our ethos and knowledge of how the children learn at Ingoldisthorpe Primary school.